-It was about six months later, in early 1969, that he was finally allowed a visit home.
+It was about several months later, in early 1969, that he was finally allowed a visit home.
 I can still see him standing in the kitchen of the farmhouse in which we grew up.
 He was skeletal and fragile-looking.
 It frightened me.
 I remember going to him and hugging him.
 This was not something we ever did in my family.
 It almost felt like I was hugging a ghost.
 This was not the brother who tormented me and tried to get me to stop pestering him and his friends.

 I have never been able to reconcile some facts.
 I started to try to piece together the events my brother experienced in the Summer of ’68 after my mother’s passing in 2007, but my relationship with my brother was confusing and more distant than I would have liked.
 It turns out that his paranoia about my Mom’s estate, and its gross mishandling, was due to illness and dementia that would kill him within a few short years.
 Roger was injured in Khe Sanh in August yet the Battle of Khe Sanh ended at the end of June, a month before he was blown up.
 He told me he was involved in retrieving bodies at that time because “Someone had to do it.”

 I now realize he had been dying ever since he was in Vietnam.
 His body and mind had been poisoned.
 It was a slow-acting poison.
 It was a long death.

 - Diabetes killed him.

 - Lack of a loving support system killed him.